Ways to Participate

 a great step in exploring the recommendations of the Truth and Reconciliation Commission

-Stay tuned for a deeper dive through a year long Cowichan 101 Immersion program starting in January 2022!
+Stay tuned for a deeper dive through a year long Cowichan 101 Immersion program starting in spring 2022!

 Join a cohort of fellow travellers who will embark on the important work of understanding what it means to show up in this era of reconciliation.
 The program will include readings and self/group study, cultural teachings and activities, and cultural and historical field trips.
 Together you will build relationships and a greater understanding of the cultural values, worldview and traditions of Quw'utsun' people.
 Activities will include Hul'q'umi'num' language classes, medicine walks, sacred bathing, canoe paddling, and understanding relationships to the land and water.
 Activities will be lead by Elders and cultural knowledge holders.